ReedyChen/ArgoProject/README.md

 python manage.py migrate
 python manage.py runserver
 ```
-Again if you are using macOS Catalina or the os after, use the following command instead:
+Again if you are using macOS Catalina or higher, use the following command instead:
 ```
 python3 manage.py migrate
 python3 manage.py runserver